+You need a plan to prevent running injuries.
 Running injuries are going to happen.
 Every runner is at risk of developing an injury.
 We have discussed the most common running injuries previously.
 The most common risk factors associated with running injuries are:

 An Ounce of Prevention is Worth a Pound of Cure

 When we talk about preventing running injuries, we are really talking about delaying most and hopefully shortening your recovery period if you do sustain an injury.
 There is a misconception among many weekend warriors and runners that running is enough of an exercise alone.
 This is simply not true.
 Running is a wonderful exercise to clear the cobwebs or to start the day off with an endorphin rush.
 Running is a great exercise for cardiac conditioning.
 But running requires a strong stable core, and strong large and small muscles groups in our legs.
-Running will not produce those muscular changes, it instead looks to you to provide it.
+Running will not produce those muscular changes, it instead looks to you to provide them.
 In return, your legs will have a lesser chance of being injured.

 Running Injury Prevention Strategies